expressjs/.github/CONTRIBUTING.md

 current release stream.

-Use the correspondingly named branch, e.g. `6.x`, for anything intended for a future release of paquete.
+Use the correspondingly named branch, e.g. `6.x`, for anything intended for a future release of package.

 ### Granular PRs